hashkat/hashkat/docs/tutorial12.md

       tweet: {function: constant, value: 0.12}
 ```

-Make sure that your tweet, retweet, and follow ranks have also been updated accordingly to properly account for this network.
+Make sure that your tweet, retweet, and follow ranks have also been updated to properly account for this network.

 As you've probably noticed, we've set the max_real_time to 10 minutes instead of the usual 1 minute.
 The simulation should not run for this long, we just want to allow enough time for the simulation to run to completion.
 When running this simulation on our computer it took approximately 4 minutes for the simulated time to elapse.
 It is not necessary for simulated time to elapse when running a simulation.
 You may change the max_real_time to a time of your choosing or press **Ctrl-c** at any time during a simulation to stop it.

 Once you have finished configuring **INFILE.yaml**, run and visualize your network simulation.